 According to Nevada Attorney General Aaron D. Ford, the company has no connection to the state and does no work on behalf of any government entity in Nevada.

-“Government imposter scams are prevalent, even in the solar industry,” said AG Ford.
-“Nevadans, I’m encouraging all of you to be cautious before inviting someone into your home or purchasing any services.
+AG Ford urges consumers to exercise caution: “Nevadan’s I’m encouraging all of you to be cautious before inviting someone into your home or purchasing any services.
 If a company or service sounds suspicious, it probably is.
 Check out some helpful tips from my office to protect yourself from these scams especially as temperature and solar sales increase in the upcoming summer months.”

-In 2020, Ford said a solar company used Clark County’s official seal on flyers in an attempt to sell solar.
+In 2020, Ford’s office entered into an “Assurance of Discontinuance” with a solar company that used Clark County’s official seal on flyers in an attempt to sell solar.

 The Bureau of Consumer Protection suggests that you consider the following tips: